10 best weighted jump ropes 2024: tried, tested and reviewed

 Reasons to avoid

-The Benvo Weighted Ropeless Jump Rope defies the notion that you need an actual rope to get the benefits of the practice, which is fantastic news for anyone that lives in a small apartment and fears exercise-induced property damage.
+The Benvo Weighted Ropeless Jump Rope defies the notion that you need an actual rope to get the benefits of the practice, which is fantastic news for anyone who lives in a small apartment and fears exercise-induced property damage.
 Attached to each handle is a 6-inch rope and silicone ball, which mimics the revolutions a longer connected rope would make.

 At first, I doubted the efficacy of the Benvo ropeless rope.
 It looked more like a toy that would get you suspended from school than a piece of fitness equipment.
-But once I tried it, I was really impressed.
+But once I tried it, I was impressed.
 It felt exactly like jumping with a regular weighted jump rope, and even better, I didn’t have to worry about tripping or having to reset.
 I also didn’t have to worry about hitting walls, vases, or light fixtures with an unwieldy rope.

-The Benvo Ropeless Weighted Jump Rope is a smart choice not only for apartment dwellers, but for jump rope novices too.
-If you’ve tried jumping rope in the past and can never seem to get more than a few loops before stopping, using a ropeless weighted jump rope can help you to develop the rhythm, lower body power, and cardiovascular endurance you need to progress to an actual rope.
+The Benvo Ropeless Weighted Jump Rope is a smart choice not only for apartment dwellers but for jump rope novices too.
+If you’ve tried jumping rope in the past and can never seem to get more than a few loops before stopping, using a ropeless weighted jump rope can help you develop the rhythm, lower body power, and cardiovascular endurance you need to progress to an actual rope.
 You can even use the Benvo without jumping at all, making it a great option for those who need to stay away from high-impact exercises.

-The weights in the handles aren’t super heavy, but will definitely pack a punch to your biceps and shoulders after a few minutes’ use.
+The weights in the handles aren’t super heavy but will pack a punch to your biceps and shoulders after a few minutes’ use.
 If you prefer an unweighted handle, the weights can be easily removed.
 The downside to this rope is that it may not give you enough of a challenge if you’re a more experienced jump rope enthusiast.
 And, unlike an actual rope, it doesn’t necessarily help sharpen your coordination.

 Living in confined quarters is no longer an excuse for skipping cardio.
 The Benvo Ropeless Weighted Jump Rope can be used by anyone, anywhere.